 - Conceptual framework

 - Start turning the ideas into a means for solving the problem

 - Build a prototype based on the concepts and ideas generated

 - The prototype can be a paper-based solution (low-fidelity) that can evolve into a more sophisticated form later on

 - A prototype doesn’t necessarily need to be a system.
 It can be a process, protocols, etc.

 - As the prototype evolves, test it with your stakeholders and refine it until it is ready to be deployed.

-Children’s Medical Center in Houston, TX used HCD process to improve the wellness and health of the local community by addressing problems upstream to ensure children are less likely to suffer from juvenile chronic health problems.
+Children’s Medical Center in Houston, TX used the HCD process to improve the wellness and health of the local community by addressing problems upstream to ensure children are less likely to suffer from juvenile chronic health problems.